criblio/appscope/website/src/pages/docs/downloading.md

 Download AppScope, then explore its CLI.
 Getting started is that easy.

-You can download AppScope as a binary to run from a [suitable location](#where-from) in your Linux OS, or as a container.
+You can download AppScope as a binary in your Linux OS, or as a container.

 ### Download as Binary